YADRO-KNS/ConfigORM/README.md

 ----

 Heavily inspired by Charles Leifer [peewee](https://github.com/coleifer/peewee) ORM.
-This package provides ORM-like interface to interact with *.ini configs.
+This package provides ORM-like interface to interact with *.ini configs and secrets in HashiCorp Vault.
 And map their data onto object models.

 ## Getting Started